m5c/RestifyReplicationPackage/mkdocs/data.md

-# Data.
-Like... all of it.
-Kind of.

-All data we collected.

- > In some cases we had to anonymize, to protect participant identity.
-But you can still replicate all results.
-Cheers.
+# Collected Data

+This page lists data we *collected* in preparation, or throughout the experiment.
+There are two limitations to consider:

+ * The data is anonymized, i.e. we wiped or replaced any information related to participant identity.
+ * This page contains no *interpretation results*, i.e. statistical insights, or conclusions.
+If you are interested in replicating our interpretation results (as presented in our paper submission), we kindly refer you to the dedicated [result replication](replication.md) page.

 ## Video Observations

 We collected more than 72 hours of video onscreen recordings throughout the experiment.
 Participants were asked to avoid capturing personal information or identifiers.
-Unfortunately this request was widely ignored.
-To preserve participant anonymity, **we cannot provide the original video material**.
-Bummer.
+Unfortunately this request was often ignored.
+To preserve participant anonymity, **we do not provide original video material**.

-We can however provide all information, extracted ***from*** the video material.
+However, we do provide a lot of information, carefully extracted ***from*** the video material:

  * Task solving and task preparation times: We measured how much time every participant spent on the actual project conversion tasks and the instructions and provide precise information on their time spendings.
  * Task deviations, difficulties, remarkable observations: We provide for each participant and each refactoring task a transcript of all noteworthy events.
 This includes problems with specific task phases, problems with software used, even information on their task solving activity itself.
  * Participant methodology feedback preferences

-Here's the actual data, in various file formats:
+Below are direct links to the described data, in various file formats:

  * [Mac Numbers File](extrafiles/observations/video-observations.numbers)
  * [Microsoft Excel File](extrafiles/observations/video-observations.xlsx)